History of nuclear weapons: Emergence of the anti-nuclear movement

-The atomic bombings of Hiroshima and Nagasaki and the end of World War II quickly followed the 1945 Trinity nuclear test, and the Little Boy device was detonated over the Japanese city of Hiroshima on 6 August 1945.
-Exploding with a yield equivalent to 12,500 tonnes of TNT, the blast and thermal wave of the bomb destroyed nearly 50,000 buildings and killed approximately 75,000 people.
+The atomic bombings of Hiroshima and Nagasaki, and the end of World War II, quickly followed the 1945 Trinity nuclear test.
+The Little Boy device was detonated over the Japanese city of Hiroshima on 6 August 1945, exploding with a yield equivalent to 12,500 tonnes of TNT.
+The blast and thermal wave of the bomb destroyed nearly 50,000 buildings and instantly killed approximately 75,000 people, with an estimated 90,000-166,000 dead by the end of 1945.
 Subsequently, the world's nuclear weapons stockpiles grew.

 Operation Crossroads was a series of nuclear weapon tests conducted by the United States at Bikini Atoll in the Pacific Ocean in the summer of 1946.
 Its purpose was to test the effect of nuclear weapons on naval ships.
 To prepare the Bikini atoll for the nuclear tests, Bikini's native residents were evicted from their homes and resettled on smaller, uninhabited islands where they were unable to sustain themselves.

 National leaders debated the impact of nuclear weapons on domestic and foreign policy.
 Also involved in the debate about nuclear weapons policy was the scientific community, through professional associations such as the Federation of Atomic Scientists and the Pugwash Conference on Science and World Affairs.
 Radioactive fallout from nuclear weapons testing was first drawn to public attention in 1954 when a Hydrogen bomb test in the Pacific contaminated the crew of the Japanese fishing boat Lucky Dragon.
 One of the fishermen died in Japan seven months later.
 The incident caused widespread concern around the world and "provided a decisive impetus for the emergence of the anti-nuclear weapons movement in many countries".
 The anti-nuclear weapons movement grew rapidly because for many people the atomic bomb "encapsulated the very worst direction in which society was moving".